Clustering of Acoustic Environments with Variational Autoencoders for Hearing Devices: Variational Clustering

 resulting in

 Moreover, the cluster assignment $k$ is determined by the component with the highest posterior probability:

-As of hearing devices, the data $\mathbf{X}$ in question is composed of audio recordings, which strongly overlap in time and frequency.
+For hearing devices, the data $\mathbf{X}$ is composed of audio recordings, which strongly overlap in time and frequency.
 A continuous latent variable might not be sufficient for enforcing separate and compact clusters.
 Categorical latent variables, on another hand, enforce the posterior for each data point to be concentrated on one of $K$ bins, which is, naturally, close to the task of clustering.
 Next, we extend variational clustering to include a categorical latent variable.